-I recently received a question from a reader about how I seem to get so much done in a day and stay positive and motivated.
+I recently received a question from a reader about how I seem to get so much done in a day and stay confident and motivated.
 Want to know the truth?
-I don’t always wake up happy, but I learned a long time ago that my day goes much better when I try to start out the day on the right foot.
+I don’t always wake up happy, but I learned a long time ago that my day goes much better when I try to start the day on the right foot.
 So I’ve established my daily things to do list that makes my life better.

 What else do I do that keeps me happy and sane?